crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 There are several __important things__ worth mentioning:

-- We usually need to install one NuGet package per enricher, so just declaring them under the `Enrich` JSON property is not enough
+- We usually need to install one NuGet package per enricher, so just declaring them under the `Enrich` section is not enough
-- Each enricher has its own list of string values which must be declared under the `Enrich` JSON property, but usually the GitHub repo of each Serilog enricher states what they are, so it shouldn't be that hard to properly set it up
+- Each enricher has its own list of string values which must be declared under the `Enrich` section, but usually the GitHub repo of each Serilog enricher states what they are, so it shouldn't be that hard to properly set it up

 <h3 id="serilog-properties">Serilog properties</h3>

 Serilog properties are used to provide additional information to each or particular events, thus providing more value to the person querying such data.
 Each token found in a message template will be made available by Serilog as a property which can be used in a query running inside Seq or any other service capable of handling structured events.

 My pet project uses properties to enrich events with information about the name of the application which changes based on the current hosting environment (e.g. local, Azure or anything else) and to provide default values to properties which will be populated at run-time only (e.g. the name of the application flow initiated by a user, the ID of the thread used for running the current code or the ID of the conversation used for grouping related events).
 Here's a fragment found inside [appsettings.json file](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/appsettings.json#L54-L59) configuring Serilog properties when application runs in any environment:

 ```json